PharmaForest/misc/README.md

 The repo will be collaborative work.

 ## %xpt2sas
-Purpose:     This macro converts xpt files into sas7bdat files.
+Purpose:     This macro converts xpt files in the folder into sas7bdat files.

 Sample code: